- Clinical Mental Health Counseling

 - Recommendations – Forward two (2) completed recommendation forms from individuals who can address your academic potential.

-- Writing prompts – The applicant is requested to reply to three of six questions or statements regarding counseling.
-It is expected that the questions are answered to the best of the applicant’s ability and each question is to be answered in 300 words or less.
+- Writing prompts – The applicant is requested to reply to three writing prompts regarding counseling.
+It is expected that the questions are answered to the best of the applicant’s ability and each question is to be answered in 500 words or less.

 - Entrance Test Results – Forward your official score results of the Miller Analogies Test (MAT) or Graduate Record Exam (GRE) to the Quincy University Office of Graduate Admissions.